-- If you created an OUAC account any time after August 2016, you do not need to create a new one.
+- If you already created an OUAC account, you do not need to create a new one.
 Do not take over an account created by someone else.

-- The application is a lengthy process.
-The amount of time required depends on the number of schools you apply to.
+- The application process is lengthy.
+The amount of time it requires depends on the number of law schools you apply to.
 Allow 5 to 25 hours to prepare your application.

 - Each Ontario law school has its own admission requirements and reserves the right to determine whether degrees granted by postsecondary institutions are suitable for the purpose of admission.
-Be aware of these variations and be sure you qualify for consideration before submitting your application to OLSAS.
+Be aware of these variations and be sure you qualify for consideration before submitting your application.